![]() Getting patients well, keeping them well, and focusing on a cure

 Do I have CGD?

-How does CGD differ from other primary immune deficiencies?
+How does CGD differ from other primary immune deficiencies (PIDs)?

-CGD is one of the over 100 primary immune deficiencies.
-Unlike many PID, CGD patients have the ability to fight viral, but not bacterial or fungal infections.
+CGD is one of the over 185 PIDs.
+Unlike many PIDs, CGD patients have the ability to fight viral, but not bacterial or fungal infections.
 The cell can engulf the germ but the cell lacks the oxygen burst to kill the germ.

 Diagnostic Tests for CGD